rohitralhan/InstallRHOAI/README.md

  1. Login to **Red Hat OpenShift web console**
  2. Navigate to **Operators --> Operator Hub**
+ 3. Select the project where you want to install the Red Hat OpenShift AI Operator
- 3. In the search box type Red Hat OpenShift AI
+ 4. In the search box type **Red Hat OpenShift AI**
- 4. Select the one provided by **Red Hat** as shown in the screenshots below
+ 5. Select the one provided by **Red Hat** as shown in the screenshots below
- 5. Click **Install** to bring up the Install Operator Screen
+ 6. Click **Install** to bring up the Install Operator Screen
- 6. Leave all the values at default and Click **Install**
+ 7. Leave all the values at default and Click **Install**

 ![Install RHOAI Operator](https://raw.githubusercontent.com/rohitralhan/InstallRHOAI/refs/heads/main/images/RHOAIOperatorOut01.gif)